vipulgupta2048/SugarPort/README.md

 pip install -r requirements.txt
 ```

-From here we can use both the analysis scripts, further instructions followed are first for online and later for the offline script.
+From here both analysis scripts can be used, further instructions as follows.

 ### Online Script (GitHub APIv3 + PyGitHub)